 Unlike other social platforms, getting current news is the top reason to use Twitter.
 A preference for factual content makes Twitter a better fit for B2B brands, not to say B2C brands shouldn’t use it.

 There are around 396 million monthly active users globally:

 - Most users are from the US at around 73 million, followed by Japan and then the UK.

 - 61% are male.

 - Popular with Gen Z users, 42% are aged 18-29, followed by 27% at 30-49 years.

 Twitter users are more open to trying new products and engaging with brands.
 Ads tend to receive higher engagement, and it’s popular with B2B marketers also.
 It works particularly well for video content.
 Video-based ads represent good value at around 50% less cost per user engagement.

 In terms of pricing, there’s no minimum required budget to get started.
 Promoted tweets are charged per user ‘action’ that you’ve chosen, such as when a user clicks your link.
-The average CPM is just $6.46, and completed actions can cost as little as $0.50.
 As always, ad costs can fluctuate greatly.